 In addition, high-accuracy MD simulation was employed to compute relative binding free energy of ligand-GSK3 complexes for 10 analogous ligands to a reference ligand.
 3 of them, analogs 8-10, underwent kinase assay as well.
 The measurements returned IC50 values of 61 nM, 65 M, and 0.4 M, respectively.
 Examination of structures from simulations showed all 3 analogs have hydrogen bonds (h-bond) with Val135 of GSK3 kinase, which is a fingerprint h-bond of inhibitor-kinase complexes located within the hinge segment.
 The predicted binding modes should aid in designing the derivatives of these compounds in order to enhance binding affinity in the future.

+□ Oral presentation

+□ Poster presentation